Weiqi-Feng/SEIRD-and-Epidemic-Modelling/README.md

 # Epidemic dynamics in SEIRD
-This is the weekly note for my project in Trinity Term 2025 at the University of Oxford.
+This is the weekly note for my project in Trinity Term 2025 at the University of Oxford, supervised by Professor David Gavaghan.
 The topic is modelling epidemic dynamics using Agent-based model (Epiabm) and SEIRD model in aid of policy making and disease control.

 ## Week 1: SEIRD Model
 The task in week one is to learn, code up and fully understand the SEIRD model.
 See [1_SEIRD](1_SEIRD).